To eliminate stress, you have to do things differently

 Children who rest in love feel cherished.
 If you are not making time to nourish your soul, I doubt very much you can truly nourish your child’s and connect with them in a way that feels authentic.
 A deep emotional connection feels safe and secure.
-The best way to connect is through empathy and you this blog explains about how empathy is a great way to fight stress.
+The best way to connect is through empathy – seeing the world through your child’s eyes.

 So what’s going to give?
 It will be you if you don’t realise that you are a priority.
 I say this in the least lecturing and guilting and shaming way.
-I say it because I struggle with self care and I’m not a Mum.
-Self care wasn’t role-modelled to me growing up and every time my life goes a little off piste or I struggle or I am emotionally overwhelmed, it’s because I haven’t been taking care of myself.
-I also lack the emotional resilience to bounce back from life’s twists and turns.
-Although I’m getting better every day and I so understand the value of emotional intelligence.
-I want the rest of the world to catch on!
-If you want to find out how emotionally intelligent you are, you can take my quick and easy test.
+I say it because I struggle with self-care and I’m not a Mum.
+Self-care wasn’t role-modelled to me growing up and every time my life goes a little off piste or I struggle or I am emotionally overwhelmed, it’s because I haven’t been taking care of myself.

 Think about how the role of a Mum calls you to be creative.
 Not only did you make a tiny amazing human being out of a night of love (well let’s not get into that, I like to think that’s how it happened!)

 - Maybe you creatively problem solve when things don’t go quite how you had planned

 - Or rustle up supper out of leftovers in your fridge

 - Perhaps you are great at making outfits for World Book Day out of random sh1t all set for the car boot sale

 - Or do you turn tears into laughter and mess into order

 - Maybe you have nested and have made a beautiful home